 My bird of paradise was actually a clearance shelf rescue at a Walmart.
 So it took it a while to begin looking nice.
 But you can often find really lovely bird of paradise plants at big box garden centers like Lowes and Home Depot.

-Then there’s always your local nurseries and online!
+Then there’s always your local nurseries and online (affiliate link)!
 While they are a bit more expensive, their plants are generally healthier and better taken care of.